 Vintage Homemaking Skills

 Homemade bread is the best.
 If you ask me there are few things as good as a piece of freshly made bread.
 Making your own also saves money and gives you control over the ingredients.
 Baking bread isn’t hard but it does take time.
 Though I can’t say I’ve ever regretted taking the time to make bread.
-Since bread freezing really well, if you have the space, you can make a few loaves at a time and freeze the extra.
+Since bread freezing really well, if you have space, you can make a few loaves at a time and freeze the extra.
 Saving a little time and effort.

 This is one I haven’t mastered yet.
 I have a sewing machine but haven’t used it much.
 I’d love to learn to make things like curtains, cloth napkins, and other household products.
 I’d also like to learn to make at least some simple clothing items, I’m planning to take some of the sewing classes on Craftsy.
 Even if I don’t always use this skill it’s a good one to have.
-I can already sew on buttons and do some basic mending but learning to do more will help me to make our clothes last longer.
+I can already sew on buttons and do some basic mending but learn to do more will help me to make our clothes last longer.

 I can grow flowers and I enjoy it but I’ve never really taken the time to set up a vegetable garden.
 We are currently looking for a new home and when we find one I hope to build a raised bed to grow some of our food.
 I also want to try and garden frugally, doing things like starting my own seeds.

-Okay I’m going to be honest, this one scares me.
+Okay, I’m going, to be honest, this one scares me.
 I do not want to give my family botulism.
 I know there are many things to do to prevent this and really it’s quite rare, but poisoning your family is a scary thought!
 I have some books about canning saved to read soon to help me feel like I’m not going to kill everyone.
 If I have a garden it would be nice to be able to can some of the things I grow.
 I also love homemade jellies and jams so I’d like to be able to make those.

 Cook more from scratch.